ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 We will be using different key and key type for each certificate.
 This is only for testing purposes and you should use the best available algorithm in your real life scenario.

-Workflow is following.
+Workflow is the following.
 Use keys from the previous task.

   1. Use Ed25519 key for creating the root certificate
-  2. Use ECDSA key with `secp256r1` curve for intermediate certificate and use previous root certificate as issuer
+  2. Use ECDSA key with `secp256r1` curve for the intermediate certificate and use previous root certificate as issuer
   3. Finally use RSA key with at least 4096 bit key size for end-entity certificate.
 Use intermediate certificate as issuer.

   Note, that end-entity certificate should not be able to sign other certificates!
 Some `openssl` extensions are required.